JMMP-Group/GLOBAL_BATHYMETRY/README.md

 far from the observed estimates, the depth in the channel can be adjusted, or alternatively the side or bottom friction in the channel changed.
 Typically for a low resolution model a single-point channel in the model can be much wider than the real channel and so prone to allowing too much throughflow, and this can be mitigated by increasing the bottom or side friction in the model.
-The bathymetries in this repository were created for use in the NEMO model.
-Global NEMO configurations are typically run with a free-slip lateral boundary condition; in order to reduce flow in some of the channels we change the slip-condition in the channels to a partial slip or no slip condition.

-Note that it is also possible in NEMO configurations to adjust the width of channels by adjusting the horizontal scale factors _e1t_ and _e2t_ locally but we have not done that for these configurations.

 The channels and flows that were checked were the North Atlantic overflows: Denmark Strait and Faroe Bank Channel; exchanges with marginal seas: Gibraltar Strait, Bab el Mandeb and Strait of Hormuz;